 In July 2003, Qwest filed a request to modify its Price Cap Plan and significant staff resources were devoted to reviewing this application, filing testimony and motions related to this docket.
-These efforts will continue in FY 2004-05.
+A hearing was scheduled for February 2005.
+Prior to the hearing, Qwest requested that the proceeding be suspended while the parties entered into settlement discussions with Staff and the active intervenors.
+Legal staff participated in the discussions, which are expected to conclude in early FY 2006.